 In came Zinedine Zidane, who won them the Champions League with a victory on penalties over Atletico Madrid in the final.

-Despite being adored by Liverpool fans after his successful term in Merseyside, the Spaniard has recently taken one of the biggest risks in his career.
+Despite being adored by Liverpool fans after his successful term in Merseyside, the Spaniard took one of the biggest risks of his career in the summer of 2021.

 Rafael Benitez net worth